jsharonk/not-cool/README.md

 when i heard it said to me /
 and for that, i need to practice.

-i made a SVG of something i used to hear said to me / and i'd pretend not to hear it / but these days, if i hear it being said to someone else / i hope to be able to speak up and say /
+i made a SVG of something people have said to me / and i'd pretend not to hear it / but these days, if i hear it being said to someone else / i hope to be able to speak up and say /